CAcertOrg/cacert-infradocs/docs/building.rst

 Content-Security-Policy settings).

-If the documentation build is successful the result is pushed to a webserver document root on :doc:`webstatic` and is publicly available at https://infradocs.cacert.org/.
+If the documentation build is successful the result is pushed to a webserver document root on :doc:`systems/webstatic` and is publicly available at https://infradocs.cacert.org/.